Transform your EDI Processes with B2B Integration in the Cloud

 The system is based on RBAC (role-based access control) principles.
 Each software layer (presentation, application, business and data) performs its own security enforcement.

-Audit Trail and traceability
+Audit Trail and Traceability

 Monitoring